gspeiliu/aklimate/README.md

 * min_node_prop : Minimal size of leaf nodes (unit is proportion of training set size).
 Default is 0.01.
 * min_nfeat : Minimal size of feature set (across all data modalities) for an RF to be constructed.
 Default is 15.
 * mtry_prop : Proportion of features to be considered for each splitting decision.
 Default is 0.25
 * regression_q : For regression predictions only.
-Quantile of the empirical distribution of absolute differences between RF sample predictions and label to be used for binarization of sample predictions during best RF selection.
-Default is 0.05
+Quantile of the per-sample empirical distribution of absolute differences between RF sample predictions and sample label.
+Used for binarization of sample predictions during best RF selection.
+Default 0.05.
 * replace : TRUE/FALSE.
 Is subsampling to be done with replacement?
 Default is FALSE.
 * sample_frac : Fraction of training data points to subsample for each tree.
 Default is 0.5 for sampling without replacement and 1 for bootstrapping.
 * ttype : Type of learning task - choices are "binary","multiclass", and "regression".
 Default is "binary".